 \subsubsection{Line selection and measurements}

 A limited list of spectral lines were selected for analysis with \sleipnir\ and are listed below (see Table~\ref{tab:line-list}).
-These are primarily the Fe coronal lines, Balmer series, and the emission features used for AGN identification in BPT diagnostics.
-A few additional lines produced in high energy processes (e.g., \Caxv) or related to host galaxy properties (e.g., the extinction tracers \NaiD\ and \Mgi) are included as well.
+These are primarily the Fe coronal lines, Balmer series, and the emission features used for AGN identification through BPT diagnostics.
+A few additional lines produced in high-energy processes (e.g., \Caxv) or related to host-galaxy properties (e.g., the extinction tracers \NaiD\ and \Mgi) are included as well.
 Given their central importance to this analysis, the CrLs are explored in more detail.

 A summary of the coronal lines used for analysis within \sleipnir\ is provided in Table~\ref{tab:crl_info}.
 While \sleipnir\ only uses the Fe coronal lines to identify ECLE candidates, we also check for the existence of the \Nev\ and \Caxv\ coronal lines.
 These lines are not used for the initial identification because they are rarely covered by the DESI spectrographs in the redshift range studied here and because of the significant step change in energy required to produce \Caxv.
-The use of these coronal lines in \sleipnir\ will be revisited in future studies making use of data with different wavelength coverage (e.g., the NIR where coronal lines of S and Si are present \citealt{kynoch_2022_Multiplelocationsnearinfrared}) or when focused at higher redshifts.
+The use of these coronal lines in \sleipnir\ will be revisited in future studies making use of data with different wavelength coverage (e.g., the NIR where coronal lines of S and Si are present; \citealt{kynoch_2022_Multiplelocationsnearinfrared}) or when focused at higher redshifts.